msingh9365/turf-mgmt-sys/backend/test_google_android.md

 ```

 > **Important:** Replace the placeholder values above.
 The backend now reports a configuration error if `GOOGLE_CLIENT_ID_ANDROID` is left unset or uses the stub value.
+>
+> For real credentials, create `src/.env.local` (ignored by git), copy the keys there, and keep `src/.env` checked in with placeholders.
+Both files are loaded automatically.

 ## Security Features